Lord Ronald Gower: Personal life

 Gower, who never married, was well known in the homosexual community of the time.
 Oscar Wilde's story The Portrait of Mr. W. H. has been interpreted as a comment on Gower's social circle; Gower is generally identified as the model for Lord Henry Wotton in The Picture of Dorian Gray.
 In 1879, hints of his homosexual liaisons published in the journal Man of the World led Gower to sue the paper, but later in the year the Prince of Wales sent him a letter accusing him of being "a member of an association for unnatural practices", to which Gower wrote an angry reply.

 John Addington Symonds, who stayed with him once, stated that Gower "saturates one's spirit in Urningthum [homosexuality] of the rankest most diabolical kind".
-His most notable relationship was with the journalist Frank Hird (1873–1937), which lasted to the end of Gower's life.
-Gower later adopted Hird as his son, leading Wilde to remark on one occasion: "Frank may be seen, but not Hird."
+His most lasting relationship was with the journalist and author Frank Hird (1873–1937), whom he adopted in 1898.
+It led Oscar Wilde to remark on one occasion: "Frank may be seen, but not Hird."
 Gower died on 9 March 1916 at his home in Tunbridge Wells, Kent.
-He is buried, together with Hird, at St Paul's Church, Rusthall, Kent.
+He is buried, together with Hird, and Hird's wife (whom he married after Gower's death) at St Paul's Church, Rusthall, Kent.

-1890 scandal
+1889–90 scandal

-In 1890, Gower was implicated in the Cleveland Street Scandal.
-The Cleveland Street Scandal itself took place in 1889 when a homosexual male brothel in Cleveland Street, Fitzrovia, London was discovered by police.
-Among others, it was rumoured that Prince Albert Victor, the eldest son of the Prince of Wales and 2nd in line to the British throne, had visited the brothel.
-In 1890, Lord Ronald as well as Lord Errol were implicated, along with prominent social figure Alexander Meyrick Broadley, who fled abroad for four years.
-The Paris Figaro even alleged that Broadley took General Georges Boulanger and Henri Rochefort to the house.
+Gower was one of several prominent figures implicated in the Cleveland Street Scandal, involving a homosexual brothel at that London address.
+However, the allegation may have been solely due to his associations: at the time of the scandal, he was living on the Continent.

 1913 scandal

-In 1913, Francis R. Shackleton (brother of the famed Antarctic explorer Sir Ernest Shackleton) was charged with defrauding Gower of his fortune.
-Reportedly, Gower entrusted Shackleton with $25,000 for him to invest in 1910.
-Shackleton induced Gower to purchase 5,000 shares in the City of Montevideo Public Works Corporation, which were essentially worthless shares that only benefited Shackleton.
-The amount stolen by Shackleton was later claimed to be upwards of $200,000 from Gower and $30,000 from his "confidential friend", Frank Hird.
-It was alleged that Shackleton initially met Ronald in 1905 and Hird in 1907, whom The New York Times referred to as Lord Ronald's adopted son.
-Due to the loss, he was forced to sell his country house, Hammerfield at Penshurst in Kent, to Arnold Hills.
+In 1913, Francis 'Frank' Shackleton (brother of the famed Antarctic explorer Sir Ernest Shackleton) was charged with defrauding Gower of his fortune.
+In 1910, Gower had entrusted Shackleton with his investments.
+On his behalf, Shackleton sold his existing portfolio and purchased essentially worthless shares that benefited only himself.
+The amount stolen was more than £60,000.
+Shackleton was eventually prosecuted and imprisoned but only for defrauding a spinster friend of Gower even though it was for a far smaller sum.
+It has been surmised the legal oddity was due to the British government's desire not to provoke Shackleton, a key suspect in the theft of the Irish Crown Jewels in 1907 who might have caused him to publicly voice details of his prominent associations.
+Due to the loss of his fortune, Gower was forced to sell his country house, Hammerfield at Penshurst in Kent, to Arnold Hills.